Q: My child wants to learn to sew. What kind of machine should I get?

 A: While we are based in South London (Crystal Palace), we are happy to travel anywhere within Zones 1-4.
 Depending on tools and supplies required, we might even show up by bike!

-A: Sewcial Circle parties start at £12 per person for a 2 hour party.
-We typically are sewing/creating for 1.5 hours so there's enough time for tea and cake too.
-We require a minimum of 5 to run the party and can accommodate groups up to 15.
+A: Sewcial Circle parties start at £16 per person.
+We recommend you add 30 minutes or so to the party time so that there’s enough time for tea, cake and refreshments.
+We require a minimum of 6 to run the party.
 Price includes a tutor to run the sewing workshop part of the party as well as all materials and equipment for the workshop.
 Please get in touch for more details and prices for bespoke projects or longer parties!